LLC Laws: Everything You Need to Know

 - Personal liability for your own business-related actions

 - Business liability for the personal debts of its members

 With a limited liability company, you will not be personally liable for the debts of the business.
 This means that if the business is sued or pursued by creditors, your personal assets and bank accounts are safe.
 The exception is if you personally guarantee a business loan or credit card, a step sometimes required by creditors who don't want to be out of luck if your business closes.

 If other members or employees commit wrongdoing in the course of doing business, you will not be held responsible.
 Although the involved members and the LLC itself may be found liable for their actions, members who were not involved in the illegal or negligent actions will not be personally liable.

 All states hold LLC owners personally liable for wrongdoing they commit while doing business.
 This can include instances where a member injures someone due to negligence, does not deposit taxes taken out of employee wages, intentionally harms an individual or the company through an illegal or reckless action, or mixes personal and business affairs or accounts.

 Personal debts of members cannot be satisfied by seizing LLC assets.
 However, a creditor of an LLC member can order the court to have the LLC pay the debt, foreclosing on the member's ownership interest in the LLC, and/or request that the LLC be dissolved by the court.

 If you need help with understanding the laws related to LLCs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.